HL7/davinci-atr/input/pagecontent/usecases.md

 **4. Provider (Consumer) reconciles the list and requests additional changes to the list by adding and removing members **<br/>
 Providers reconcile the list internally and identify that there may be members who need to be added and members who need to be removed from the list.
 In order to do so, the Provider uses the member-add and member-remove APIs to add and remove members from the list.
+Payers (Producrers) can decide if the members need to be added or removed based on the request.

 **NOTE** Steps 3 and 4 can be repeated as many times as needed until the Producer and the Consumer agree upon a final list.